-Even if you are having regular mammograms, you should still see your doctor if you notice and change in your breasts to your doctor, as breast cancers can develop between screening mammograms – these are called interval cancers.
+Even if you are having regular screening mammograms, you should still see your doctor if you notice and change in your breasts.
+Breast cancers can develop between screening mammograms – these are called interval cancers.

 There are more than 750 BreastScreen locations around Australia, including permanent screening clinics, assessment clinics and mobile units.
 You can attend any screening clinic that is convenient for you.
 Make an appointment by calling 13 20 50.